seanbot2000/aws-redis-vss-labs/README.md

-# aws-redis-vss-labs
+# Hands on labs - Vector Similarity Search with Redis Enterprise Cloud on AWS

-Redis Enterprise Cloud on AWS as a Vector Database
+First commit.